EduOceans/team-profile-generator/README.md

    ```

 ## Usage
-You can have a look at the website [here](https://eduoceans.github.io/team-profile-generator)
+You can have a look at the sample generated team [here](https://eduoceans.github.io/team-profile-generator/output/team.html)

 ![image](https://github.com/EduOceans/team-profile-generator/assets/150608334/1a08f963-4169-43bf-9965-3388dd64aa00)